josinovmota/0-git/files/como-funciona-fast-forward-merge.md

             D -- E -- F -- G -- H
 ```

-After making all of those commits you decide to merge the branch `feature/answers` with `main`.
+After making all of those commits you decide to merge the branch `feature/answers` with the branch `main`.
 Now, Git, instead of doing all those changes (D, E, F, G, H) as only **one** commit like so:

 ```
 A -- B -- C -- D